adzerk/apso/README.md

 ```scala
 libraryDependencies += "com.kevel" %% "apso-gcp" % "0.25.2"
 ```
-### GCSBuckets
+### GCSBucket

-The `GCSBuckets` class wraps an instance of `Storage` (from GCS SDK for Java) and exposes a higher level interface for pushing and pulling files to and from a bucket.
+The `GCSBucket` class wraps an instance of `Storage` (from GCS SDK for Java) and exposes a higher level interface for pushing and pulling files to and from a bucket.

 ## Encryption